Bias in hiring: 5 ways to detect and remove it

 1) Standardise the front door — inclusive sourcing and job descriptions

 The way you attract candidates sets the tone for fairness.
-Treating all job applicants equitably is essential to ensure a positive candidate experience, which supports both legal compliance and a strong organisational reputation.
+Treating all job applicants equitably is essential to ensure a positive candidate experience, which supports both legal compliance and a strong organisational reputation, and explicitly stating diversity commitments helps build trust with candidates.

-• Write honest, specific job descriptions using gender neutral language.
+• Write honest, specific job descriptions using gender neutral language, avoiding coded wording that can deter qualified applicants, especially women.
 State the pay range, location, and three–five essential skills.

 • Widen sourcing beyond job boards: community groups, returner networks, disability and veteran platforms, and employee referrals with simple rules.